How do I set SCRIPT_NAME?¶

 Why I don’t see any logs in the console?¶

-Since the version R19, Gunicorn doesn’t log by default in the console.
-To watch the logs in the console you now need to use the option --log-file=-.
+In version R19, Gunicorn doesn’t log by default in the console.
+To watch the logs in the console you need to use the option --log-file=-.
+In version R20, Gunicorn logs to the console by default again.

 When dealing with large numbers of concurrent connections there are a handful of kernel parameters that you might need to adjust.
 Generally these should only affect sites with a very large concurrent load.
 These parameters are not specific to Gunicorn, they would apply to any sort of network server you may be running.